 Cristina is the Associate Dean for Inclusive Excellence and Director of Tribal Initiatives at Oregon State University in the College of Forestry, and is a Professor of Practice who specializes in Traditional Ecological Knowledge (TEK).
 As a Native American and Latinx ecologist, she is the lead principal investigator on several long-term, federally-funded projects with First Nations (Alberta, Canada) and Native American (Montana and Oregon, USA) communities that incorporate TEK and best Western science in ecocultural restoration in North America.
 A Smithsonian Research Associate, from 2014 until 2019 she was the Chief Scientist at Earthwatch Institute, where she oversaw a global research program focusing on ecological restoration, sustaining human communities (particularly Indigenous peoples), and increasing ecological resiliency.
 Cristina is the author of numerous books, journal articles, and book chapters.
 She serves on the Board of the Society for Ecological Restoration (SER) as Director at Large and leads the SER TEK Working Group.

-Dr. Nandita Basu is a Professor of Global Water Sustainability and Ecohydrology, jointly appointed between the Departments of Civil and Environmental Engineering and Earth and Environmental Sciences at the University of Waterloo.
-She is an Editor-in-Chief of the Journal of Hydrology, Director of the Collaborative Water Program at the University of Waterloo, elected Member of the Royal Society College of New Scholars, Artists, and Scientists, and an Earth Leadership Fellow.
+Nandita Basu is a Professor and Canada Research Chair of Global Water Sustainability and Ecohydrology, and the Director of the Collaborative Water Program at the University of Waterloo.
+She is the Editor-in-Chief of the Journal of Hydrology, Earth Leadership Fellow and a Member of the Royal Society of Canada, College of New Scholars, Artists and Scientists.

 All workshop sessions are available in the Sched app.
 Connect with other workshop participants before, during and after the meeting to maximize planning, learning, networking, and follow up.